flyscan

 where the points argument is the number of readings, and the time argument is either the time per channel or the elapsed time for the entire sweep, depending on the configuration option.
 This version of the scan uses the internal time base of the MCS to generate the calculated dwell time and simply accumulates counts over the specified time period.
 There is a configuration option to use the MCS external channel advance signal with a source not necessarily associated with a motor, in which case, the time argument is ignored.

 The fly_setup macro configures the motors available for fly scans and acquisition parameters for all the scans.
-Some of the options reflect the particular capabilities and limitations of the particular device.
+Some of the options reflect the particular capabilities and limitations of the particular MCS device.

 The fly scan macros invoke the standard scan_head and scan_loop macros, which default to the standard _head and _loop definitions.
 The standard _head and _loop macros now include special code to write to the data file for fly scans.
 After each sweep, the MCS data is read directly into the SCAN_D data array, which has been allocated to accommodate the motors and counters involved in the scan.
 Unlike the rest of the standard scans, the fly scans do not include the value of EPOCH in the data rows of the data file.